jetlime/Mouse-Movements-Re-authentication/README.md

 # User authentication based on Mouse Movements
 This project presents a solution to authentify users based on their mouse movements with the design of a Gated Recurrent Unit (GRU) classifier that is able to differentiate imposters from the actual user.
-In the report of the BSP, we defined and reported the results obtained in the different empirical experiments.
-In order to make our research reproducable and verifiable, we published the code to train and evaluate the models for every experiment.
+Our solution is based on the [Balabit](https://github.com/balabit/Mouse-Dynamics-Challenge) dataset.

+We publish the code required to reproduce reported experimental results to ensure our research is reproducable and verifiable.

 This repository is licensed under the MIT license.
 ## Requirements